f0rkr/TFTP/README.md

 # TFTP
-This project is about making TFTP client and server.
+This project is about reproducing TFTP protocol.
+Designing TFTP server and client from scratch using python sockets and threads.